elboaf/PugScreener/README.md

 # PugScreener Addon for Turtle WoW

+PugScreener has a companion app that monitors the exported file for changes.
+The companion app in no way interacts with the game client whatsoever, and would not violate any of the turtle wow rules https://turtlecraft.gg/rules

 ## Overview
 PugScreener is a lightweight addon for Turtle WoW that helps you track and export the names of players who whisper you, perfect for managing PUG (Pick-Up Group) recruitment or tracking contacts.